The Facts About So-Called "Right to Work"

 So-Called "Right to Work" = Lower Wages for EVERYONE

 The average worker in states with right to work (for less) laws makes 3.2% less per year than workers without these laws, whether they are union or not.

 So-Called "Right to Work" endangers jobsite safety, health standards and employment benefits

 Both union and non-union workers are less likely to have either health insurance or pensions through their jobs in right to work states.
 The rate of employer-sponsored health insurance for workers in right-to-work states is 2.6 percentage points lower than in states without these restrictions.

 The rate of workplace deaths is 36% higher in right to work states, according to the Bureau of Labor Statistics.

 So-Called "Right to Work" is WRONG for Missouri’s businesses

 Right to work does NOT improve a state’s business climate.

 Right to work is NOT a deciding factor in where businesses locate.

-In addition to the decreased buying power of those in right to work states, the poverty rate for all people is 19 percent higher in right to work states.
-Seven of the ten poorest states are right to work states.
+In addition to the decreased buying power of those in so-called "Right to Work" states, the poverty rate for all people is 19 percent higher in "Right to Work" states.
+Seven of the ten poorest states are "Right to Work" states.